From 'Bura Tamori' to 'Bura Satoru': The Past and Future of Street-Walking Historian Satoru Wada|Domingo

 1

-Shortly after returning to Sapporo, Wada started posting information online under the name "Brasatoru," a play on the NHK TV program "Buratamori."
-He also got a job at Aruta Publishing Co., Ltd., which publishes the town information magazine "O.tone," and developed the serial "Walking with Old Maps" into a popular column that continues to this day.
+Shortly after returning to Sapporo, Mr. Wada began sharing his findings online under the name "Bura Satoru," a nod to the popular NHK TV show "Bura Tamori."
+He also joined Aruta Publishing Co., Ltd., which publishes the town magazine "O.tone," and launched his column "Walking with Old Maps," which has become a long-running popular feature.

 1. Home